BGSF Iron Condor Strategy

 - What is a iron condor on BGSF?

 - A iron condor on BGSF is the iron condor strategy applied to BGSF (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With BGSF stock trading near $5.13, the strikes shown on this page are snapped to the nearest listed BGSF chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BGSF stock at $5.65 on the most recent close, the strikes shown on this page are snapped to the nearest listed BGSF chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are BGSF iron condor max profit and max loss calculated?